RUB-Informatik-im-Bauwesen/bcom/README.md

   * RDF ([BuildingConcreteMonitoring.nt](n-triples))
   * RDF ([BuildingConcreteMonitoring.rdf](rdf/xml))
 ### Description
-<p>The Building Concrete Monitoring Ontology (BCOM) is defined for capturing information of concrete work, concrete curing and testing of concrete properties.</p>
+<p>The Building Concrete Monitoring Ontology (BCOM) is defined for capturing information of concrete work, concrete curing and testing of concrete properties.
+Further Information on the development and usage of the Ontology can be found in the following publication: Liu et al. (2021): An ontology integrating as-built information for infrastructure asset management using BIM and semantic web.
+In: Proceedings of 2021 European Conference on Computing in Construction, Online eConference, URL: https://ec-3.org/publications/conferences/2021/paper/?id=167</p>

 ## Table of Contents
 1. [Classes](#classes)